Teijyn/Professional-Portfolio/README.md

 **Outcome:**  Streamlined knowledge sharing across teams and improved execution quality by making documentation accessible, consistent, and continuously updated.

+📌***Postman API Support for Production Systems***

+**Goal:**  To validate and troubleshoot API-driven manufacturing processes using Postman, enabling real-time visibility and quick issue resolution on the production floor.

+**Description:**  Postman was used in an active manufacturing environment to test, validate, and manage system-level API integrations for production tracking, tooling steps, VIN assignments, and option code updates.
+While not a backend developer, I owned API interactions needed to debug system flows, support engineering teams, and reduce production blockers.

+**Skills:**
+- Executed and validated REST API calls across multiple systems
+- Used Postman to verify torque tool configuration APIs, MES communication, and event logging endpoints
+- Managed environments and variable sets for different factories, systems, or shift-based tests
+- Interpreted JSON/XML responses to confirm system behavior or flag discrepancies
+- Used environment files to toggle between dev/staging environments
+- Collaborated with system engineers to report malformed payloads or missing step responses
+- Authorization flows (Bearer Token, API Key, OAuth 2.0)
+- Collection runner and automated test sequences
+- Mock servers and API documentation sharing

+**Technology:**
+- Postman (Collections, Environment Variables, Test Scripts)
+- Tesla MES API endpoints (SparqEX, Cardjob, TaskGroup, VIN Assignment)
+- JSON payload management
+- Token-based authentication

+**Use Case Highlights**
+- ✅ `Move THING` → Simulates a tooling or material movement through a step
+- ✅ `Complete Task` → Records a process step result (e.g., torque value, error code, pass/fail)
+- ✅ `Undo Last Step` → Used to back out tasks when defects or errors are caught
+- ✅ `Assign VIN` → API support for VIN allocation from a part number or process
+- ✅ `Option Code Update` → Modify manufacturing configuration like wheels, brakes, etc.
+- ✅ `Consume Card / Get CardJob` → For verifying process state in the job queue
+- ✅ `Who Created Task` → Traceback to debug bad data, incomplete flows, or mismatched assignments

+**Results:**  By using Postman as a non-developer, I enabled faster support response during production escalations, improved engineering collaboration, and ensured critical APIs were performing as expected on the line.

 ## 🎓 Education